The Importance of Statistics

 Social Media Analytics

 The rise of social media has created an environment where huge numbers of people and organizations are connected in a complex technological framework.
 In the Netflix film The Social Dilemma, statistics experts share what goes on behind social media screens.
 Everything users are doing online is “being watched,” the documentary explains.
-That is, social media managers monitor organic and paid traffic to social media profiles and analyze data to grow followers, increase engagement, and drive conversions.
+That is, social media managers monitor organic and paid traffic to analyze data to grow followers, increase engagement, and drive conversions.
 Companies use the data for microtargeting, measuring trends, and watching competitors.

 Individual and Family Budgets